multiscale-cosim/TVB-NEST/nest-io/doc/guides/from_nest2_to_nest3.rst

     ::

-        GIDCollection(metadata=None, model=iaf_psc_alpha, size=10, first=1, last=10)
+        NodeCollection(metadata=None, model=iaf_psc_alpha, size=10, first=1, last=10)

 Getting the size
-    You can easily get the number of GIDs in the GIDCollection with
+    You can easily get the number of node IDs in the NodeCollection with

     ::

         len(nrns)

 Indexing
-    Indexing returns a new GIDCollection with a single GID
+    Indexing returns a new NodeCollection with a single node ID

     ::